 With that in mind, these 11 points are relevant when designing any kind of book.
 Some details will change, but if you don’t get each of these steps done right, you risk your book appearing unprofessional (and likely causing potential readers to pass it over).

-11 Steps To A Professional Book Layout
+11 Steps to a Professional Book Layout

-#1 Finish The Book
+#1 Finish the Book

 If that first point made you roll your eyes, please stick with me here.
 It may seem obvious that the content needs to be done before you can start creating the book.